julien-boudry/Condorcet/README.md

   * Some methods can be use nearly front final user (anti-spam check, parsing input, human friendly results and stats...)
 * __Get election results and stats__
   * Get the natural Condorcet Winner, Loser, Pairwise, Paradox...
-  * Get full ranking from advanced methods (Schulze, Copeland, Ranked Paris, Kemeny-Young, Minimax...)
+  * Get full ranking from advanced methods (Schulze, Copeland, Ranked Pairs, Kemeny–Young, Minimax...)
   * Get some additional stats from these methods
   * Force ranking all candidate implicitly _(default)_ or allow voters to not rank all candidates.
 * __Be more powerful__
   * All are objects, all are abstract _(But there is many higher level functions and inputs types)_.
-  * Candidates and Votes are object which can take part to multiples elections on the same time and change her name or ranking dynamically.
+  * Candidates and Votes are objects which can take part to multiples elections on the same time and change her name or ranking dynamically.
 That allow powerful tools to simulate elections.
-  * Manage hundreds of billions votes by enable external datastore system for votes between process.
+  * Manage hundreds of billions votes by activating an external driver to store (instead of RAM) an unlimited number of votes during the computation phase.
+A PDP driver is provided by default, an example is provided with SQL Lite, an interface allows you to design others drivers.
 * __Extend it!
 Configure it!__
   * Modular architecture allow you to registered additional methods of Condorcet (or not Condorcet) without fork Condorcet PHP!
-Just make your own module.
+Just make your own module on your own namespace.
+  * Candidate and Vote class are extensible.
   * Allow you to use your own datastore driver to manage very large elections at your way.
   * Many configurations options and methods.

-_This class is not designed for high performances or very high reliability exigence._
+_Condorcet PHP is not designed for high performances or very high reliability exigence._

 ## Supported Condorcet Methods
 ### Methods provided natively